jomonylw/jomonylw.github.io/content/posts/1729384159255/index.en.md

 ---
-title: 00488 AI Demand and Market Future：Insights from TSMC and Investment Trends; Ever-Growing Assets and Smart Spending without Repaying Principal
+title: "00488 AI Demand and Market Future: Insights from TSMC and Investment Trends; Ever-Growing Assets and Smart Spending without Repaying Principal"
 date: 2024-10-19
-description: This session focuses on strategies for long-term investment in Nasdaq 100 index funds amidst market volatility and changing international landscapes.
+description: "This session focuses on strategies for long-term investment in Nasdaq 100 index funds amidst market volatility and changing international landscapes.
 It also covers leveraging investments, smart spending habits, and navigating the job market in the age of AI.
 Additionally, the discussion touches upon comparing different types of economic crises, estate planning, the synergy between real estate and stock investments, the feasibility of long-term investing in Taiwanese and US stock markets, and government policies regarding economic stimulus and social welfare.
-Specific advice for Chinese investors accessing US markets and related tax implications are also addressed.
+Specific advice for Chinese investors accessing US markets and related tax implications are also addressed."
 tags: ["CLEC", "Investment", "Market Analysis", "Asset Allocation", "Stock Pledging", "Estate Planning", "AI", "Employment", "Real Estate Investment", "Quantitative Easing", "Fiscal Discipline", "Nasdaq 100", "QQQ", "US Stock Investment", "Chinese Investors"]
 ---